claudiosanches/wc-digital-goods-checkout/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Hide billing fields when have just digital products in the cart
+Hide billing fields when have only digital products in the cart

 == Description ==